AlternativeLearningTank/SomethingInTheMiddle/README.md

 If you do not know how to get the IP address of your Rpi, you can use [Adafruit's Pi Finder](https://github.com/adafruit/Adafruit-Pi-Finder/releases).

+#### Installing SITM

+You can use the provided script `./sitm-install` to execute the Ansible script that will install SomethingInTheMiddle and all its associated dependencies.

 #### Installing everything you'll need

 To install everything you will need you can use the Ansible script we provide you with, like this: